NiccoloRighetti/MantoGryllo_Dating/README.md

 ## 1. Testing the Dataset
 ### 1a.
 Long Branch Attraction possibly biases dating analyses

-To investigate potential long-branch attraction bias, nucleotide alignments were analyzed twice: once including Embioptera and Zoraptera, and once excluding them.
+To investigate potential long-branch attraction bias, nucleotide alignments were analyzed twice: once including Embioptera and Zoraptera+Dermaptera, and once excluding them.
 The following species were systematically removed from the analyses:

 - *Aposthonia borneensis*
 - *Aposthonia japonica*